electrode-io/electrode/README.md

 }
 ```

-- The above settings should show server log errors that may be beneficial for debugging, disables content encoding, and run server in port 3000
+- The above settings should show server log errors that may be beneficial for debugging, disable content encoding, and run the server in port 3000
 - Update the `config/production.json` to have the following settings:

 ```